leopromus/material-components-flutter-codelabs/README.md

 # Codelab 1 - Material Components Basics with Flutter

-Welcome to **Codelab 1**, where you'll learn the basics of using **Material Components** in Flutter!
-This project is designed to help you understand how to build beautiful, responsive, and user-friendly interfaces using Flutter's Material Design widgets.
+Welcome to **Codelab 1**,  This project is designed to help you understand how to build beautiful, responsive, and user-friendly interfaces using Flutter's Material Design widgets.

 ## Table of Contents
 1. [Project Overview](#project-overview)